 Intensity: See Power Density.

 Irradiance: See Power Density.

 Joule: See Energy.
 A unit of energy or work equal to an exposure of 1 Watt of power for 1 second.

-Noncontact Mode: A laser technique in which the delivery system is used without touching the target tissue; light radiation may be defocused or focused, depending on operator’s technique and procedure.
+Noncontact Mode: A laser technique in which the delivery system is used without touching the target tissue; light radiation may be defocused or focused, depending on the operator’s technique and procedure.